 Isaiah 43:1 "Fear not, for I have redeemed you; I have summoned you by name; you are mine."
 The word fear in this verse is the same Hebrew word as in Isaiah 35:4 above.

 Philippians 4:4-6 "Do not be anxious about anything, but in everything, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus."
-This verse speaks to anxiety in all its forms.
+This verse obviously speaks to anxiety.

 Scripture taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION®.
 Copyright © 1973, 1978, 1984 Biblica.
 Used by permission of Zondervan.
 All rights reserved.